 Series B in 2018

-Oranger is a developer of portable wearable medical devices aimed at treating chronic respiratory diseases, particularly sleep apnea.
-The company offers remote management services that facilitate diagnosis and treatment at home.
-Utilizing a cloud-based interactive platform, Oranger provides comprehensive medical services, including screening, clinical evaluation, personalized treatment, and follow-up examinations.
-This approach empowers patients to effectively manage their conditions and supports their rehabilitation from chronic respiratory illnesses.
+Oranger Technology is a company that develops portable wearable medical devices aimed at treating chronic respiratory diseases, particularly sleep apnea.
+The company offers a range of chronic respiratory disease management services that facilitate remote diagnosis and treatment at home.
+By utilizing a cloud-based interactive platform, Oranger provides comprehensive medical services, including screening, diagnosis, clinical evaluation, personalized treatment, and follow-up examinations.
+This approach enables patients to effectively manage their conditions and engage in self-rehabilitation, improving their overall health and quality of life.

 Remote Diagnostic Technologies